partha-bro/study-repo/ubuntu/README.md

     $ which git
     output:- /usr/bin/git

-#### The Linux nohup command
+- **The Linux nohup command**
-#### The Linux xargs command
+- **The Linux xargs command**
-#### The Linux whoami command
+- **The Linux whoami command**
-#### The Linux who command
+- **The Linux who command**
-#### The Linux su command
+- **The Linux su command**
-#### The Linux sudo command
+- **The Linux sudo command**
-#### The Linux passwd command
+- **The Linux passwd command**
-#### The Linux ping command
+- **The Linux ping command**

     It check connection between of server

     $ ping IP
     $ ping website

-#### The Linux traceroute command
+- **The Linux traceroute command**
-#### The Linux clear command
+- **The Linux clear command**

     It clears the content of screen/terminal.

     $ clear

-#### The Linux history command
+- **The Linux history command**

     It provides the previous command list in list manner

     $ history

+### How to check prev command and how to directly run that command?

+    A. `history` command is use to show your all prev typing command in git terminal.
+    B. `!` this exponential symbol with your number of cammand hit run that command.

+        example:
+                $ history
+                    1. ls
+                    2. whoami
+                    3. history

+                $ !2<enter>
+                    result of whoami command
+    C. Below command is use to delete the history records from terminal
+        $ history -c

-#### The Linux export command
+- **The Linux export command
-#### The Linux crontab command
+- **The Linux crontab command
-#### The Linux uname command
+- **The Linux uname command
-#### The Linux env command
+- **The Linux env command
-#### The Linux printenv command
+- **The Linux printenv command

-### 15 Things You MUST DO After Installing Any Linux Distro:-
+### 16 Things You MUST DO After Installing Any Linux Distro:-

-    $ sudo apt update
+    1. $ sudo apt update
-    $ sudo apt install vlc
+    2. $ sudo apt install vlc
-    $ sudo add-apt-repository ppa:linrunner/tlp
+    3. $ sudo add-apt-repository ppa:linrunner/tlp
-    $ sudo apt-get install tlp tlp-rdw
+    4. $ sudo apt-get install tlp tlp-rdw
-    $ sudo add-apt-repository ppa:ubuntuhandbook1/apps
+    5. $ sudo add-apt-repository ppa:ubuntuhandbook1/apps
-    $ sudo apt install laptop-mode-tools
+    6. $ sudo apt install laptop-mode-tools
-    Change Mirror: Open Update Manger>Edit>software sources   change in main and base mirrors to india.
+    7. Change Mirror: Open Update Manger>Edit>software sources   change in main and base mirrors to india.
-    Update hardware drivers
+    8. Update hardware drivers
-    Configure Display
+    9. Configure Display
-    Install microsoft fonts  ==> Open Synaptic Package Manger>Search for "mscorefont">right click on result package and mark for installation>apply
+    10.Install microsoft fonts  ==> Open Synaptic Package Manger>Search for "mscorefont">right click on result package and mark for installation>apply
-    Use "redshift" for reduce blue light
+    11.Use "redshift" for reduce blue light
-    Active Firewall
+    12.Active Firewall
-    Configure Statup application
+    13.Configure Statup application
-    Auto clean chache: $ sudo apt-get clean
+    14.Auto clean chache: $ sudo apt-get clean
-    Auto remove: $ sudo apt-get autoremove
+    15.Auto remove: $ sudo apt-get autoremove
-    Auto clean: $ sudo apt-get autoclean
+    16.Auto clean: $ sudo apt-get autoclean

 ### How to find ip Address and MAC Address?

     ifconfig
     => If ifconfig command is not installed the follow below command
         $ sudo apt install net-tools

-### How to find out space and drive name in terminal?

-    $ df -h

-### I want to Install Wine without an internet connetion? (any offline URL fetch)

-    $ sudo apt-get -qq --print-uris install wine | cut -d\' -f 2 > urls.txt

-    copy the "urls.txt" to a thumbdrive and move over to a computer with Internet Access.
-Download all files from urls.txt (if the other computer is running Linux you can use wget < urls.txt) and save them in a folder called deb on your thumbdrive.

 ### How to Install Wine 6.0 in Ubuntu?